Primordial neutrinos fade to gray: constraints from cosmological observables: Introduction

 In the standard scenario, percent-level non-thermal distortions are present because of the out-of-equilibrium decoupling process~\cite{Dolgov:1997mb,Mangano:2005cc,Grohs:2015tfy}, but their effects are small on cosmological observables (see e.g.,~\cite{Froustey:2019owm}).
 A popular scenario assumes nonzero neutrino/antineutrino asymmetries, which can be associated to nonzero chemical potentials.
-Such a change modifies in particular the neutron-to-proton ratio at the onset of BBN, allowing to constrain these asymmetries~\cite{Simha:2008mt,Shimon:2010ug,Castorina:2012md,Barenboim:2016shh,Oldengott:2017tzj,Escudero:2022okz,Froustey:2024mgf,Lattanzi:2024hnq,Domcke:2025lzg}.
+Such a change modifies in particular the neutron-to-proton ratio at the onset of BBN, allowing one to constrain these asymmetries~\cite{Simha:2008mt,Shimon:2010ug,Castorina:2012md,Barenboim:2016shh,Oldengott:2017tzj,Escudero:2022okz,Froustey:2024mgf,Lattanzi:2024hnq,Domcke:2025lzg}.
 Here, we consider potentially large deviations from the standard Fermi-Dirac spectrum, identical for neutrinos and antineutrinos, starting from $y$-type distortions similar to the ones introduced for the neutrino spectrum in~\cite{Barenboim:2024wek}.
 We generalize them to describe both an increase or decrease of the neutrino energy density, and allow for the presence of additional dark radiation.
 Specifically, we consider a so-called “gray” distribution, a type of distribution usually discussed in the context of CMB (see, e.g.,~\cite{Stebbins:2007ve,Pitrou:2014ota}).

-This paper is structured as follows: in section~\ref{SpectralDistortionsIntro}, we introduce our model for a distorted cosmic neutrino spectrum, and study its theoretical implications for cosmological observables, with special emphasis on BBN.
-In section~\ref{BBNTheoryCalculations}, we employ the BBN code \primat to quantitatively describe the effects of this distorted spectrum.
-Then, in section~\ref{ConstraintsFromObservations}, we present constraints on our model from cosmological observations.
-Finally, we discuss the implications of those constraints and conclude in section~\ref{sec:Conclusions}.
+This paper is structured as follows: in Sec.~\ref{SpectralDistortionsIntro}, we introduce our model for a distorted cosmic neutrino spectrum, and study its theoretical implications for cosmological observables, with special emphasis on BBN.
+In Sec.~\ref{BBNTheoryCalculations}, we employ the BBN code \primat to quantitatively describe the effects of this distorted spectrum.
+Then, in Sec.~\ref{ConstraintsFromObservations}, we present constraints on our model from cosmological observations.
+Finally, we discuss the implications of those constraints and conclude in Sec.~\ref{sec:Conclusions}.
 Throughout this paper, we use natural units where $\hbar = c = k_B = 1$.